• Products

 How secure are public links?

-Public links allow teams to share individual Confluence pages with people outside of Confluence without giving them access to Confluence.
+Public links allow teams to share individual Confluence pages and whiteboards with people outside of Confluence without giving them access to Confluence.
 This could be useful for sharing information to the public, like customer FAQs, release notes, shareholder letters, and more.

 On this page, you’ll learn how public links work and, in particular, how secure they are.